michaelpatrickpurcell/staff-meeting/README.md

   1. Describe the subject that you teach.
   2. Describe your mannerisms and physical appearance.
   3. Describe two types of questions about staffs that you can answer.
+  4. Describe one objective that you want to accomplish at the meeting.

 Introduce yourself to the other characters before the meeting begins.